-Application date Your application date is the date we receive your completed application form.
+application date Your application date is the date we receive your completed application form.
 But if you had registered with one of our partner landlords before we began operation in 2008-09, you keep your original application date.

-Bands These are categories of housing need that make up the system we use of show the level of priority that applicants have on our housing register.
+bands These are categories of housing need that make up the system we use to show the level of priority that applicants have on our housing register.

-Bidding This is the way you express an interest in an advertised property.
+bidding This is the way you express an interest in an advertised property.